Buying Green Electricity From a “Competitive Supplier”

 Proceed with Caution

-Before proceeding, please be aware of the need to be cautious about contracting with competitive suppliers, especially those that go door-to-door.
-In early 2018 Mass.
+Before proceeding with a contract, be aware of the need to be cautious about contracting with competitive suppliers, especially those that go door-to-door.
+In early 2018 the then Mass.
 Attorney General Maura Healey released a report finding that many customers who sign up with competitive suppliers, especially low income customers, pay much more for their electricity than if they had stayed with their utility-supplied power.
 In fact, she has called for an end to the competitive electricity supply market for individual residential customers.
 (See What to Avoid tips from Eversource.)

 Where to Start

-If you are interested in investigating suppliers of green energy, your best resource is Energy Switch Massachusetts, the new Mass.gov website that helps consumers make a decision about buying electricity from competitive suppliers.
-It has a chart which compares prices/kilowatt hour, contract terms, amount of renewable energy offered, and estimated cost per month compared with your current utility, including Eversource.
-You can sort the list by “Renewable Energy content.”
+If you are interested in investigating specific suppliers, your best resource is Energy Switch Massachusetts, a Mass.gov website that helps consumers make a decision about buying electricity from competitive suppliers.
+It has a chart which compares prices/kilowatt hour, contract terms, amount of renewable energy offered, and estimated cost per month compared with your current utility (listed at the top of the chart under “Basic Service).
+It will also tell you whether an automatic renewal will be for a fixed price or a variable price (which can change).
+You can sort the list by “Renewable Energy content” or other variables.

 The non-profit Green Energy Consumers Alliance also has detailed information about buying green energy.
-Through their Green Powered Program you can keep your present electricity supplier but support New England renewable energy by paying a few cents more per kilowatt hour.
+They offer their own Green Powered Program through which you can keep your present electricity supplier but support New England renewable energy by paying a few cents more per kilowatt hour.

 What you should know